 What Do I Need the Van For?

 Though we’ve established the importance of size, you’d be wise to make a decision based on the type of items you’ll be carrying.
 For example, a refrigerated van is essential if you need a vehicle for catering purposes.
 When carrying produce, you’ll need a refrigerated van to keep food fresh.
 There are various ranges to consider, which offer different cooling options depending on whether you need to transport chilled or frozen goods.
 By addressing what you need the van for, on a grass roots level, you can justify your renting decision on functionality.
+You could even rent a van to go for a game of golf in the summer if you have commercial insurance.

 When Do I Need the Van By?